Configuring a gateway server

 - In the Server Configuration page:

-- Enter a suitable name in the Alias field to identify the gateway server in the dashboard and reports.
+- Enter a suitable name in the Alias field to identify the gateway server in the reports.

 - Enter the Computer Name of the machine where you would like to run the gateway server.